 Season: The last two productions of the 2019–2020 season have been postponed: Twilight: Los Angeles, 1992 by Anna Deavere Smith, and Confederates by Dominique Morisseau.
 Both originally scheduled for the spring, the organization is committed to producing both plays in a future season.

-Season: The world premiere of Hansol Jung's Wolf Play, in association with Ma-Yi Theater Company (March 17–April 19), is postponed for a later date to be announced.
-The planned production of Peter Mills Weiss and Julia Mounsey's while you were partying, June 9–July 5, is scheduled to go ahead for the time being.
+Season: The world premiere of Hansol Jung's Wolf Play, in association with Ma-Yi Theater Company (March 17–April 19). and Peter Mills Weiss and Julia Mounsey's while you were partying (June 9–July 5) are scheduled to go ahead for the time being.

 ST ANN'S WAREHOUSE

-Season: Spring programming is on hold, which means The Jungle, which was set to return to St. Ann's Warehouse April 1, has been postponed.
+Season: The Jungle, which was set to return to St. Ann's Warehouse April 1, has been postponed.

 THEATRE FOR A NEW AUDIENCE